 Research

-I am an assistant research scientist at Johns Hopkins University working with Molly Peeples, Jason Tumlinson, and the rest of the fantastic FOGGIE team.
+I am a Flatiron Research Fellow at the Center for Computational Astrophysics at the Flatiron Institute.
+Prior to that, I was an assistant research scientist at Johns Hopkins University (2020-2024) working with Molly Peeples, Jason Tumlinson, and the rest of the fantastic FOGGIE team.
 I use cosmological simulations to study galaxies that are difficult to study with telescopes: the small, the dim, and the diffuse.
 I am a member of The N-Body Shop Collaboration, and many of the simulations that I use are run with N-body+SPH code Gasoline or its newer cousin, ChaNGa.
 However, I am also using the FOGGIE simulations, which are run with Enzo, to study stellar halos.

 Dwarf Galaxies